Eguzkiman/ember-cli-elasticlunr/README.md

 The `ElasticlunrIndexableModelMixin`  automatically indexes your models on elasticlunr.
 Add the mixin  and an `indexableKeys` property to the model.
 This key may be an array of fieldnames, or a string containing the fieldnames separated by comma.

-For our model `item`, it would look like this:
+For our model `item`, it would look like the following:

 ```js
 // app/models/item.js
 import DS from 'ember-data';
 import elasticlunrIndexbleModelMixin from 'ember-cli-elasticlunr/mixins/elasticlunr-indexable-model-mixin'